Home/Australia Holidays/Australia Rail Holidays/Indian Pacific And Holland America Cruise

 Day 12 - Sydney Harbour Cruise

-Spend your morning at lesuire, explore Sydney's Rock area and Circulur Key before embarking on your lunch cruise of Sydney Harbour.
+Spend your morning at leisure, explore Sydney's Rock area and Circular Key before embarking on your lunch cruise of Sydney Harbour.
 Discover the secrets of one of the world's most famous and spectacular natural harbours including icons such as Sydney Harbour Bridge, the Opera House, Sydney Botanical Gardens and more.
 We give you a chance to see the city from a new perspective and marvel at the sights that decorate its coastline.
 Owing to our educated live commentator, you will get to learn something new about Sydney, its history and about each of the sights that you can see from the deck.

 Featured accommodation